Scotland travel update | New Multi-day tours for Scotland!

 Ferry from Orkney to Scrabster: 1.5 hours

-Driving distance: 250 km / 150 miles
+Average driving distance: 250 km / 150 miles

 Attractions Attractions Attractions Attractions Attractions

-This morning catch the ferry from Ullapool to Stornoway on the Isle of Lewis, where the Gaelic culture and language still thrives.
+This morning, catch the ferry from Ullapool to Stornoway on the Isle of Lewis, where the Gaelic culture and language still thrives.
 In Stornoway, you could visit the Stornoway Museum located within Lews Castle, which houses exhibits about the island including six of the famous Lewis Chessmen.
 You will want to make the detour toward the west side of the island to see the spectacular Callanish Standing Stones, an impressive collection of Neolithic stone circles and megaliths.
 We also recommend visiting the Black Arnol Museum to learn about the history of the island life.

 Spend the night on Lewis or Harris.